 - 1/2 teaspoon red pepper flakes

-- 2 boneless skinless chicken breasts, seasoned with salt and pepper (see note)
+- 2 boneless skinless chicken thighs, seasoned with salt and pepper (see note)

 - Combine the olive oil, tomatoes, balsamic, garlic, onion, parsley, thyme, and red pepper flakes in a 3-quart Instant Pot.
 Place the chicken thighs in the sauce and push them down so they are covered by the other ingredients.